-And it’s selection rank that Charles Sturt University uses to assess your application for courses.
+And it’s selection ranks that Charles Sturt University uses to assess your application for courses.

 At Charles Sturt we’ll automatically adjust your selection rank by five points if you have come from a regional, rural or remote school.
-We can also look at adjusting your selection rank if you aced relevant school subjects or had to deal with setbacks during your school studies.
+Also we can look at adjusting your selection rank if you aced relevant school subjects or had to deal with setbacks during your school studies.

 So, say your preferred course has a minimum selection rank of 80.
-You get an ATAR of 75 but you studied in a rural school – your selection rank is now 80, meaning you’ll be eligible for consideration to the course!
+You get an ATAR of 75.
+But you studied in a rural school.
+As a result, your selection rank is now 80, meaning you’ll be eligible for consideration to the course!

 Our Charles Sturt Advantage early offer program also provides an adjustment to most of our courses – and lots of other benefits.
-You’ll want to check it out when you get to Year 12.
+So You’ll want to check it out when you get to Year y12.

 Prerequisites and recommended studies